 (Effective for Freshmen Matriculating in Fall 2012)

 The basic Computer Engineering curriculum requires 122 credits for graduation.
+All major courses must be completed with a minimum grade of a "C-".
 The courses comprising these credits can be categorized into seven areas:

 - Lower-level Mathematics and Basic Science Courses

 Lower-level Mathematics and the Basics Science Courses - 25 credits

 These courses cover the mathematical techniques and scientific principles upon which engineering is based and include the following:

 - MATH246: Differential Equations for Scientists & Engineers (3 credits)

 - CMSC250: Discrete Structures ( 4 credits)

 - PHYS161: General Physics, Mechanics and Particles Dynamics (3 credits)

 - PHYS260/261: General Physics, Vibrations, Waves, Heat, and E/M (4 credits)